Leo Sirota: Return and farewell to Japan

 The Japanese music world would like to warmly welcome Maestro's visit back to Japan.
 It is our great pleasure to have an opportunity to show our gratitude and to reward him for his great contributions in the past.

 Pringsheim, his old friend and colleague, attended the concert.
 He later wrote in the Mainichi Shimbun:

 After [Sirota's] absence from Japan for the last 16 years, he held only one concert in Hibiya Public Hall, and his fans warmly welcomed this young man in his seventies.
 Sirota's playing was characterized by absolute clarity and his extremely delicate touch. [...]
 [I]t was the most beautiful performance I've ever heard in my long life.
 His program avoided showiness and excessive gorgeousness, but it revealed the artistic wisdom of old age. [...]
 After the applause, the great artist played an encore. [...]
 It was a firework show of fantastic bravura, just like the good old days before the war.

 A second concert followed at Hibiya Public Hall on December 5.
 This time, Sirota conducted members of the Japan Philharmonic Orchestra, with former students as soloists.
 After the concert, he told the press that being recognized for his importance in Japanese musical history and watching his students' performances gave him the "happiest time" in his "long life".
 He also said that he was proud that young pianists in Japan had reached a level of skill equal to their peers anywhere else in the world and noted that the enrichment of musical culture was comparable to that of the United States.

 After the concerts, Sirota met with Yamada at his home; the composer had been physically unable to attend.

 When Sirota returned to the United States, he told the press the trip had been like a "wonderful dream", and that "every hour of every day" he was constantly occupied.
-On December 17, Kaneko and the committee which brough Sirota to Japan published an open letter thanking St. Louis for the trip:
+On December 17, Kaneko and the committee which brought Sirota to Japan published an open letter thanking St. Louis for the trip:

 How happy we are to see again our kind teacher, Professor Leo Sirota! [...]
 We thank you very much for having sent such a great musician.
 It is a pity that his stay is too short.
 The name of St. Louis is now familiar with the Japanese because Prof. and Mrs. Sirota's arrival, their visits, and piano recital were reported on television, in newspapers, and newsreels all over Japan.
 We hope our friendship between Tokyo and St. Louis will last forever.

 Sirota's daughter believed the concerts and journey had allowed him to "make his peace with Japan".